Skip to product information

 What is Karela Churna?

 Karela Churna is simply dried bitter gourd, ground into a fine powder.
-Nothing is added to it.
-The pack carries one ingredient only — Momordica charantia 100%.
-In Ayurveda, the bitter gourd is called Karavella, and it is one of the oldest, most respected bitter herbs in our tradition.
-People in Gujarati homes have used karela for generations.
-This is that same karela, dried and powdered so you can take it easily every day.
+In Ayurveda the bitter gourd is called Karavella, and it is one of the oldest, most respected bitter herbs in our tradition.
+Riddhish Herbals has supplied genuine Ayurvedic products across India since 2015, with a bill on every order.

 Why Ayurveda values Karela